automerge/automerge/README.md

 This is a rust implementation of the [Automerge](https://github.com/automerge/automerge) file format and network protocol.

+If you are looking for the origional `automerge-rs` project that can be used as a wasm backend to the javascript implementation, it can be found [here](https://github.com/automerge/automerge-rs/tree/automerge-1.0).

 ## Status

 This project has 4 components: